PengNi/deepsignal-plant/README.md

 python setup.py install
 ```

+##### (3) Re-install pytorch if needed
-- [PyTorch](https://pytorch.org/) can be automatically installed during the installation of deepsignal-plant.
+[PyTorch](https://pytorch.org/) can be automatically installed during the installation of deepsignal-plant.
 However, if the version of [PyTorch](https://pytorch.org/) installed is not appropriate for your OS, an appropriate version should be re-installed in the same environment as the [instructions](https://pytorch.org/get-started/locally/):
 ```bash
 # install using conda
 conda install pytorch==1.11.0 cudatoolkit=10.2 -c pytorch